Resident Aliens: A Cambodian/American Story

 Runtime: 33 min

-Language: Korean with English subtitles
+Language: Korean personal injury attorney boca English subtitles

 2011 DC Asian Pacific American Film Festival – Best Documentary Short